Chanty

-Microsoft and Google have been battling for years to own the future of tech.
+Microsoft and Google have long competed to shape the future of workplace tech.

-Today, I’m comparing two of their popular tools – Skype and what was once Google Hangouts.
-(Now it’s split into Google Chat for messaging and Google Meet for video calls.)
+With Skype now officially closed, the spotlight is back on their own collaboration tools.
+Today, I’m comparing two long-standing offerings – Microsoft’s Skype and Google’s former Hangouts (now split into Google Chat for messaging and Google Meet for video calls).

 Google Meet (Chat) vs Skype launch